Kanvas33/Kanvas33/README.md

 ### Welcome!

 <h1 align="center">Hi 👋, I'm Jefferson</h1>
 <h3 align="center"> I am a curious individual with a passion for technology, with nearly a decade of experience in the technology sector.
-I graduated with a degree in Software Development, but I found my passion in analytics.
+I graduated with a degree in **Software Development**, but I found my passion in **analytics**.
 Since embarking on my upskilling journey, I have had the opportunity to earn several certificates and work on a few projects that provide me with the necessary skills to embark on this career path.
 Furthermore, I am continuously studying and working towards acquiring additional certificates in Analytics and Python.
 This ongoing pursuit allows me to deepen my knowledge and enhance my efficiency in data analysis. </h3>

 <img src="https://github.com/Kanvas33/Kanvas33/blob/main/analytics_gif.gif" width="800" height="400">